The Elizabeth Sturm Library is located on the first floor of the Sierra Building at TMCC's main campus.

 The library has moved several times since 1971, but now has a dedicated building on campus.
 The facility has approximately 33,000 square feet, a seating capacity of 225, and a spectacular view of the Truckee Meadows area.
 It opened on January 22, 1996.

 During the 2016 fall semester, the library began a new chapter in its rich history.
 In order to better meet the needs of students, the library opened its doors to both writing and math tutoring to establish a new 'Learning Commons' concept.
-With more exciting changes on the horizon in 2017 and beyond, the Elizabeth Sturm Library staff is more dedicated than ever to meet the needs of our students and provide them with the resources needed to achieve their goals.
+With more exciting changes on the horizon, the TMCC Library staff are more dedicated than ever to meet the needs of our students and provide them with the resources needed to achieve their goals.